Get Started with Storyboard Updates

-A common pitfall of designing with layout constraints comes from the increasing variety of device screen or window sizes.
+A common pitfall of designing with layout constraints comes from the variety of device screen or window sizes your app has to support.
 A set of constraints may look fine in a given test situation but present unexpected views position or spacing in others.

-In this section, we will see how running multiple occurrences of the target application simultaneously may be a significant help to quickly detect and fix such constraint-based-related issues.
+In this section, we will see how running multiple occurrences of the target application simultaneously may be a significant help to detect and quickly fix such constraint-related issues.

 From Xcode, run the target application on a second device, for example on an iPhone SE simulator.
 If this makes Xcode stop the currently running application instance (in the iPhone 11 simulator), simply tap on the LiveTabs app icon in the corresponding simulated device to restart it.

 So now, two instances of the target application are running.
 Rotate the iPhone SE simulator to put it in landscape mode, so that you can test how the app design behave in a compact vertical size class.

 In Bounces, the LiveTabs project window now shows two connected target execution contexts: an iPhone 11 simulator and an iPhone SE simulator.